-Debt Relief Orders are an insolvency solution that can help people with relatively low levels of debt to manage their financial situation.
-A DRO will freeze all qualifying debt repayments for a period of 12 months, during which time creditors are unable to continue applying interest, charges or fees against the figure owed.
+Debt Relief Order is an insolvency solution that can help people with relatively low levels of debt to manage their financial situation.
+A debt relief order will freeze all qualifying debt repayments for a period of 12 months, during which time creditors are unable to continue applying interest, charges or fees against the figure owed.
 Creditors are also barred from contacting or taking legal action against the debtor during this period, and so a DRO can help to alleviate some of the stress caused by debt.

 If the debtor’s financial situation has not improved by the time 12 months have passed, the outstanding debt will be written off.

 Before exploring whether it is right for you, it is worth determining if you meet the criteria required in order to make a successful application.
-DROs are only available to people with relatively low levels of debt totalling no more than £20,000.
+Debt relief orders are only available to people with relatively low levels of debt totalling no more than £20,000.
 You must also:

 - Be unable to pay your debts as they fall;

 - Not have assets worth more than £1,000;